grownjs/grown/website/src/pages/docs/extensions/conn.md

 runkit: !include ~/src/lib/shared/runkit/server.yml
 ---

-High level props and methods for the current connection, in [Jamrock](https://github.com/grownjs/jamrock) the module `jamrock/connection` resolves to this extension.
+High level props and methods for the current connection, it helps you to reduce the usage of low-level `req` and `res` values.

 ```js
 // register extension